openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 Adding a New Model to Anomalib
 ==============================
-New models can be added to anomalib and are always welcome.
-To add new models, the following steps should be followed:
+Anomalib aims to have the implementation of the state-of-the-art algorithms published in the literature.
+To integrate an anomaly detection model into anomalib, the following steps should be followed:

 * Create a new sub-package
 * Create an ``__init__.py`` file.